lambdao-dev/lambdao-dev.github.io/_posts/2024-09-13-TheValueofCode.md

 ### What is the business focus?

-This is less of a software design problem than an organisational one.
+This is less of a software design problem than an organizational one.
 This might be more of a problem for a very small company, where the technical founder may be playing all the roles in good part.
 An important principle to keep in mind is [Conway's law](https://martinfowler.com/bliki/ConwaysLaw.html); the architecture of the software will reflect the communication structure of the organization.
 If it's only a technical person, it will likely reflect the complicated mind of that person.